 Put your big girl pants on because together with Alaska Projects, FFS will screen a dedicated Fright Night, showing the best in female horror including Sundance darling Bitch by Marianna Palka – when a woman snaps under crushing life pressure she assumes the psyche of a vicious dog.
 Her philandering, absentee husband is forced to try to keep the family together during this bizarre crisis.
 And don’t miss female horror anthology XX – four dark tales written and directed by fiercely talented women.
 We dare you to watch the terrifying trailer and buy your tickets.

 Sunday 30th April highlights include:

 Check out the Sydney premier of Supergirl.
 When a nine-year-old girl breaks a powerlifting world record she turns into an international phenomenon and ‘Supergirl’ is born.
 Naomi Kutin seems like a typical Orthodox Jewish pre-teen until her extraordinary talent transforms the lives of her family and thrusts her into news headlines.
 This enthralling coming of age story follows Naomi’s fight to hold on to her title while dealing with strict religious traditions, cyberbullying and health issues.
-Don’t miss it.

 Another Sydney premier is Love True.
 This genre-bending doco by Alma Har’el (Bomay Beach) brings her signature poetic imagery to three complimentary stories that seek to demystify the fantasy of true love.
 This film was entirely funded by Shia LaBeouf and an incredible score written by Flying Lotus.
-This will sell out quickly so don’t miss out.

 Closing night Highlight: